 Purchasing the Habberstad House and operating a bed & breakfast is a dream come true for them, after being public servants throughout their working careers.

 Both Mark and Elaine are active in the Lanesboro community.
 They were among the 24 Lanesboro area residents who participated in the 2017 Blandin Community Leadership program.
 Elaine serves on the Lanesboro Economic Development Authority and is a board member for Lanesboro Arts.
 Mark is a member of the Lanesboro Historic Preservation Commission.
 Both are active in Lanesboro Community Theater and Over the Back Fence, have been members of Lions Club and active in their church.
-This year they are performing in the Elstad Christmas Cantata.
+In 2017, they performed in the Elstad Christmas Cantata.

 In his spare time, Mark enjoys genealogy research, gardening and loves to make homemade sausages.
 He does all of the maintenance at the Habberstad House, and is constantly tinkering with something.
 Elaine enjoys baking, reading, and quilting.
 She takes all of the reservations and does the bookkeeping for the inn.